skhg/shairport-power/README.md

 ## Configuring the software

 I chose the Python [GPIO](https://sourceforge.net/p/raspberry-gpio-python/wiki/BasicUsage/) library because the pin state is retained after the script exits.
-This isn't the case with [gpiozero](https://gpiozero.readthedocs.io/en/stable/faq.html) a popular, simpler alternative.
+This isn't the case with [gpiozero](https://gpiozero.readthedocs.io/en/stable/faq.html) (a popular, simpler alternative).

 Finally I had to change some configuration parameters in shairport-sync to point to my scripts: